Correlation Functions and Stochastic Feynman Rules for Self-Interacting Scalar Fields: Appendix

-In \hyperlink{subsubsection.3.3.4}{Section 3.3.4}, we concluded that there is no need to artificially choose fictitious-time orderings between undetermined fictitious-time variables.
-For a specific contribution within a specific correlation function, consider two unconnected lines with momenta $p (\tau_{p}\in[0, t_{p}])$ and $q (\tau_{q}\in[0, t_{q}])$ both originating from the same source.
-Suppose that a fictitious-time ordering between these two fictitious-time variables $\tau_{p}$ and $\tau_{q}$ is undetermined.
+In \hyperlink{subsubsection.3.3.4}{Section 3.3.4}, we concluded that there is no need to artificially choose fictitious-time orderings between independent fictitious-time variables.
+For a specific contribution within a specific correlation function, consider two unconnected lines with momenta $p (\tau_{p}\in[0, t_{p}])$ and $q (\tau_{q}\in[0, t_{q}])$ both originating from the same propagator.
+Suppose that the corresponding fictitious-time variables $\tau_{p}$ and $\tau_{q}$ are independent.
 Here we adopt a symbol $\mathcal{K}$ which was first introduced in (\ref{eq42}).
 When we let $\tau_{p} > \tau_{q}$, then the contribution within the correlation function is

 where $\mathcal{K}_{p\,\cap\,q}$ represents the summation of squared doubly-mentioned momenta between $\mathcal{K}_{p}$ and $\mathcal{K}_{q}$.
 Conversely, if we let $\tau_{p} < \tau_{q}$, then